Astros vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Astros Betting Records & Stats

-- The Astros have been underdogs in three games this season and have come away with the win one time (33.3%) in those contests.
+- The Astros have won in two of the four contests they have been named as odds-on underdogs this year.

-- Houston has played as an underdog of +100 or more once this season and lost that game.
+- Houston has played as an underdog of -105 or more twice this season and split those games.

-- The moneyline set for this matchup implies the Astros have a 50% chance of coming away with a victory in the contest.
+- The Astros have an implied victory probability of 51.2% according to the moneyline set by oddsmakers for this matchup.

-- Houston and its opponents have hit the over in 12 of its 19 games with a total this season.
+- So far this season, Houston and its opponents have hit the over in 13 of its 20 games with a total.

 - The Astros have yet play a game with a spread this season.